-It’s the summer of 1969 and young 16 year old Willie (McKenzie) lives in the idyllic old pearling port Broome, in the North of Western Australia.
-He fishes, hangs out with his mates, and occasionally, his girl Rosie (Mauboy).
+It’s the summer of 1969 and young 16 year old Willie (Rocky McKenzie) lives in the idyllic old pearling port Broome, in the North of Western Australia.
+He fishes, hangs out with his mates, and occasionally, his girl Rosie (Jessica Mauboy).
 However his mother Theresa has great hopes for him and she sends him back to the religious mission in Perth for further schooling.
-Willie runs away from the mission after he is punished by the fearsome Father Benedictus (Rush).
+Willie runs away from the mission after he is punished by the fearsome Father Benedictus (Geoffrey Rush).

 BRAN NUE DAE is the new feature film based on the well-known Western Australian musical written by Jimmy Chi.
 The musical was a national success 20 years ago and is a particular favourite of Western Australians and the people of Broome particularly.
 The film is a breakthrough in Australian terms being an Indigenous film opening wide on 150 screens across the country

 Director Rachel Perkins has made a straight- down-the line entertaining musical that moves so very quickly that no scene can overstay its welcome.
 Perkins collaborated on the screenplay with Jimmy Chi and playwright Reg Cribb.

 For three quarters of its length Bran Nue Dae is a road movie and Perkins whips us through many dazzling locations and characters.
 The landscape is beautifully photographed by veteran cinematographer, Andrew Lesnie.
 The songs of Jimmy Chi and his band Kuckles still sparkle – they uplift in some instances and retain their satirical kick in others.